 An automatic responder MUST NOT send a response for every message received.
-In practice there are always reasons to refuse to respond to some kinds of received messages, e.g. for loop prevention, to avoid responding to "spam", to avoid being used as a means to launder or amplify abusive messages, and to thwart denial-of-service attacks against the responder.
+In practice there are always reasons to refuse to respond to some kinds of received messages, e.g. for loop prevention, to avoid responding to "spam", to avoid being used as a means to launder or amplify abusive messages, to avoid inappropriately revealing personal information about the recipient (e.g. to avoid an automatic indication that a recipient has not read his mail recently), and to thwart denial-of-service attacks against the responder.
 The criteria for deciding whether to respond will differ from one responder to another, according to the responder's purpose.
 In general, care should be taken to avoid sending useless or redundant responses, and to avoid contributing to mail loops or facilitating denial-of-service attacks.